The Philadelphia 76ers are more than capable of beating the Toronto Raptors in a seven game series.

 In recent memory, Kawhi Leonard has gotten the best of Ben Simmons and has limited him drastically.
 Toronto is likely to have Leonard guard whoever has the hot hand, and there will be many moments in which he will match up against Simmons.

-Simmons will need to limit turnovers while being defended by Leonard, as the Raptors thrive in transition.
+Simmons will need to limit turnovers while being defended by Leonard; as the Raptors thrive in transition.

 This is simply a series where the Sixers need all of their starters to be on their A-game, and they can’t afford to have Ben Simmons be invisible.
-The team frankly does not have the depth for it.
+The team simply does not have the depth for it.

-It will do wonders if Simmons can maintain his high level of play that he has shown in this postseason.
+It will do wonders if Simmons can maintain his high level of play that he has shown in this post season.